 “In my films I always wanted to make people see deeply.
 I don’t want to show things, but to give people the desire to see.”

-This season travels across the French countryside, the Parisian streets Varda called home and the sunny climes of California where she made some of her most astounding and singular works as a director.
+ACMI presents a series of films which traverse the French countryside, the Parisian streets Varda called home and the sunny climes of California where she made some of her most astounding and singular works as a director.

-Please note: all sessions of Viva Varda will screen at our partner venue The Capitol while ACMI at Fed Square is closed for redevelopment.
+Screens at our partner venue The Capitol while ACMI at Fed Square is closed for redevelopment.